Foundation for Food & Agriculture Research Names Julie Reynes Chief Operating Officer

 As a self-employed entrepreneur over the past six years, Reynes has contributed to the success of more than 10 organizations in the Washington, D.C. area, through leadership as interim CEO at several nonprofits and as Founder and CEO of her own food company.

-“We’re extraordinarily pleased to have Julie, an individual steeped in executive experience, join the rapidly evolving Foundation for Food and Agriculture Research,” said Executive Director Sally Rockey.
+“We’re extraordinarily pleased to have Julie, an individual steeped in executive experience, join the rapidly evolving Foundation for Food & Agriculture Research,” said Executive Director Sally Rockey.
 “Julie’s effective leadership and unique combination of nonprofit and startup experience will strengthen the Foundation’s business operations and lay the groundwork for continued development.”

 Reynes has held a variety of executive positions in the health, science and technology nonprofit sectors, including Vice President of International Services at American Red Cross.
 There, she established the organization’s first grants-based approach to disaster response.